Energinet-DataHub/green-energy-hub/docs/quality-assurance-and-test.md

 ## Quality Risk

-Building a product always gives reason to consider product risk areas and the possible costs of these risk elements.
-In this section we would like to elaborate on how we are working with these considerations, and give inspiration on how to practically address this.
+Building a product always gives reason to consider quality risk areas and the possible costs of these risk elements.
+In this section we would like to elaborate on how we are working with these considerations, and inspire on how to practically address them.

-In a project like this product risk contains two overarching questions
+In a product like this quality risk contains two overarching questions:

-1. *Are we building the right product?*
+1. **Are we building the right product?**
-2. *Are we building the product right?*
+2. **Are we building the product right?**

-In regards to the first question - we want to be certain that the solution is delivering us the value we need.
-This question can be answered by evaulating the quality characteristics of the product.
+In regards to the first question - we want to be certain that the solution delivers the value we expect and need.
+This question can be answered by evaluating the quality characteristics of the product.
 Does the functionality reach our expected level of functionality, security, performance, maintainability, usability etc. In that way we are able to evaluate the product against the value, the targets, the expectations and the formal requirements for this product.

 Writing acceptance criteria and/or use case scenarios before starting to develop is a great way to ensure that all considerations are taken into account during the development phase.
 But don't forget to try and reason for the costs of not delivering to target or expectation.

 Building the right product has in earlier times been proven by a post-developing test.
-We want to  mitigate risks during implementation, so that we are working with aligned expectations and relevant measures, so that we are able to avoid large-scaled testing bottle necks before deployment.
-The knowlegde and the learnings of risk evaluation could also be used for inspiring automated regression tests within a pipeline setup.
+We want to mitigate risks during implementation, so that we are working with aligned expectations and relevant measures, so that we are able to avoid large-scaled testing bottlenecks before releasing it to end users.
+The knowlegde and the learnings of quality risk evaluation could also be used for inspiring automated regression tests within a pipeline setup.

-Regarding the second question on how we are delevoping our solutions.
+Regarding the second question on how we are developing our solutions.
 Here we talk about issues that could affect the way we are able to deliver a solution.
-Considering complexity, knowledge levels, tools, experience etc. is important, as these risks could very easily impact the work needed and the quality of the solution.
+Considering complexity, knowledge levels, tools, experience etc. is important, as these could easily impact the quality of the delivered solution and thus the amount of quality assurance work needed to mitigate the quality risk.

 *Are you working on a product/solution and are you unsure of the risks - or how to mitigate certain risks you have identified? - use the community for collaboration and discussion.*

-### Working with risk
+### Working with quality risk

-One way of mitigating risks is testing - but we are all familiar with the old saying that test is a timeboxed event/a bottleneck before go live - In Green Energy Hub we wish to ensure that test/QA is happening all the time, by everyone.
+One way of mitigating quality risks is testing - but we are all familiar with the old saying that test is a timeboxed event/a bottleneck before go live - In Green Energy Hub we wish to ensure that test/QA is happening all the time, by everyone.
 We don't have a verification team - we are all responsible for mitigating risks, and ensuring quality - so rest assure that it is never too early to talk quality.

 ### Testing Quadrants

-One way of translating risk items to actual testing could be using the testing quadrants for identifying - the relevant test types for specific areas.
+One way of translating quality risk items to actual test activities could be done using the Testing Quadrants.

-[image]
+[TODO: Add image and elaborate]

 ### Risk Radar

-A way of visualizing the migitation of risks.
+A way of visualizing several quality risk areas within a domain or an entire solution.

 [TBW]